Wiredcraft/test-fullstack/README.md

 ## TODO

 - PostCSS
-- ESLint
-- Redux middleware
+- Advanced Redux middleware, high-order reducers and normalizr
 - Pagination / Infinite scrolling

-Stuffs like above may be added or abstracted when the project becomes larger or needs better cross-browser compatibility, but I prefer to keep it simple for now.
+Stuffs like above may be added or abstracted when the project becomes larger or for better cross-browser compatibility, but I prefer to keep it simple for now.